The Social Media Black Hole is Killing Your Event

 Go where your attendees are:

-Stick with the social sites that are frequented by your attendees.
-Take a poll, put your ear to the tracks or use smoke signals but find out where your attendees are hanging out.
+Stick with the social sites that your attendees frequent.
+Take a poll, put your ear to the tracks, or use smoke signals, but find out where your attendees are hanging out.
 You do not need to be anywhere else……..Period.
 I do not care if Becky down the street is raving about that new site “SocialDoDo”.
-You should avoid it until your attendees ask why you are not there.
-A common way to get sucked in is going off on some wild goose chase that was started by a 12 year old kid.
+It would be best to avoid it until your attendees ask why you are not there.
+A common way to get sucked in is going off on some wild goose chase that was started by a 12-year-old kid.

-If 90% of your audience is on Facebook and 1% are using Orkut, do the math and avoid getting trapped.
+If 90% of your audience is on Facebook and 1% use Orkut, do the math and avoid getting trapped.

 Skim the Edge of the Black Hole Constantly

 I have only recommended Pinterest to ONE client.
 The reason?
-They are in a very image oriented field and it MAKES sense for them to be there.
-In fact, the web traffic to their conference site is up since we got them “pinning” away.
-Time will tell if it leads to more registrations but for now we are watching the traffic grow.
+They are in a very image-oriented field, and it MAKES sense for them to be there.
+The web traffic to their conference site is up since we got them “pinning” away.
+Time will tell if it leads to more registrations, but for now, we are watching the traffic grow.

 Do not forget to be nimble

-You will have to adjust from time to time; Do not become Captain Ahab.
+You will have to adjust occasionally; Do not become Captain Ahab.
 I have one word for someone chasing a single white whale……….
 MySpace.

 O Captain! my Captain!
-This journey is never done but it is not rocket science, it is not hard, and if you guide your ship safely you will be rewarded with attendees that are more loyal and engaged than you could ever have imagined and that will lead to more people attending your event and that is why we are all here, isn’t it?
+This journey is never done, but it is not rocket science, it is not hard, and if you guide your ship safely, you will be rewarded with attendees who are more loyal and engaged than you could ever have imagined, and that will lead to more people attending your event, and that is why we are all here, isn’t it?

 LinkedIn